 Is my Smart Watch Tax Deductible?

 Under IRS Code, any expense that’s ordinary and necessary for that business is deductible, and would typically include related telecommunications equipment like a Bluetooth or headphones and mic for those important business calls.
 (IRC Section 162).

 Many of a Smart Watch’s features (thing Apple Watch) are similar to a smartphone or Bluetooth device and can enhance your business sales and work productivity.
 Some of these features include calendar alerts for business appointments, business related texts, business calls, work email, social media for your business, Apple Pay for quick business purchases and immediate access to Apple’s business-friendly apps.
 Not to mention the added benefit of a built-in speaker and microphone that gives you hands-free ability to take that conference call while on the road (as well as look like Sean Connery from a 1970s James Bond movie).

 Currently the IRS hasn’t taken a position on the new devices and with their current understaffed work load, it probably won’t be any time soon.
 Bottom line, at least some portion of your Apple Watch should be tax deductible, and it will depend on your business use of the functions.
 For more information specifically on the Apple Watch, see my other article here on how to deduct it.

-In fact, I argue that you should FIND reasons to use the technology you are already purchasing personal and convert them to a business use and asset in your business!!
-Make these items a deduction as you blow up your Social Media outlets and marketing plan.
+Bottomline: When it comes to these ever increasing expenses and strategies to make us more successful in our business, we should be looking for ways to deduct them.
+Technology expenses can be a great way to utilize that.
+In fact, I argue that you should FIND reasons to use the technology you are already purchasing personally and convert them to a business use and asset in your business!!
+Make these items a deduction as you blow up your social media outlets and marketing plan.
 Don’t forget the little things my friends.